nhost/nhost/.changeset/chatty-eels-search.md

 '@nhost/hasura-auth-js': patch
 ---

-Preserve the redirection url hash it has no refresh token/type in it
+Preserve the redirection url hash when it has no refresh token/type in it